Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Self-Similarity of KD Distributions

-Continuing our discussion of DFTs of KD distributions, we now show how to obtain the discrete Wigner distribution out of the KD distribution considered in the previous section.
-To do this, we first calculate the \textit{multidimensional discrete Fourier transform} of $Q(\mathbf{u, v})$.
-We will use a slightly different sign convention to the DFT of Equations \eqref{eq:thmkddft}, \eqref{eq:dftofkd}, so we denote the transform by $\tilde{Q}(\mathbf{a, b})$ instead.
+In addition to showing the self-similarity of $\widehat{Q}$, we can relate this object to the discrete Wigner distribution.
+Here, it is convenient to use a slightly different convention to Equations \eqref{eq:thmkddft}, \eqref{eq:dftofkd}.
+We denote the multi-dimensional Fourier transform by $\tilde{Q}(\mathbf{a, b})$ instead.
 From Equation \eqref{eq:kdfordft}, this is given by:

-where all of the bitstring addition and subtraction is performed modulo $d$, and $Z^\mathbf{a}, X^\mathbf{b}$ are the \textit{Weyl-Heisenberg unitaries}, defined for single qudits as:
+where all of the bitstring addition and subtraction is performed modulo $d$, and $Z^\mathbf{a}, X^\mathbf{b}$ are the Weyl--Heisenberg unitaries, defined for single qudits as:

 and for $n$ qudits as: